-Servers SHOULD allow for the time it takes requests to arrive from the client, with a time window that is large enough to allow for differences in the clock of clients and servers.
-How large a time window is needed could depend on the population of clients that the server needs to serve.
+Oblivious Gateway Resources SHOULD allow for the time it takes requests to arrive from the client, with a time window that is large enough to allow for differences in clocks.

-Servers MUST NOT treat the time window as secret information.
-An attacker can actively probe the server with specially crafted request timestamps to determine the time window over which the server will accept responses.
+Oblivious Gateway Resources MUST NOT treat the time window as secret information.
+An attacker can actively probe with different values for the Date field to determine the time window over which the server will accept responses.